sjlongland/cluster-powerctl/README.md

 Power controller for solar powered personal cloud
 =================================================

 This firmware is intended to control the charging of a battery bank that powers a small computer cluster running a private cloud system.
-The idea is to try to keep the battery within a small range of voltages, charging from solar or mains based chargers as necessary to top the battery back up.
+The system has two charging sources: mains power and solar power.

+The chargers are assumed to have a logic-level signal which, when pulled low, shuts down the relevant charger.

 Circuit description
 -------------------